davide-gith/Cloth-simulation/Phisycally_based.md

 From these equations, we derive approximate updates for position and velocity, depending on the integration scheme used (like explicit Euler, semi-implicit Euler and implicit Euler).

 ### Explicit Euler
-Explicit Euler is a technique in which the update of the system's state at time $t + \Delta t$ is determined solely in terms of qualtities computed at time t.
+Explicit Euler is a technique in which the update of the system's state at time $t + \Delta t$ is determined solely in terms of quantities computed at time $t$.
 <p align="center">
   $x_p(t+ \Delta t) = x_p(t) + v_p(t) \cdot \Delta t$
 </p>